plischke/bga/README.md

 * Player profile creation
   * Login page and handling of credentials
 * Course Adder
-  * Ability to for players to add courses that aren't currently listed
+  * Ability for players to add courses that aren't currently listed

 ## Setup